The Rights of Estate Beneficiaries

 We handle a broad range of legal actions involving the rights of estate beneficiaries, including cases involving:

-- The spousal right of election—We’ll make certain that, as a spouse, you receive as much of an estate as the law guarantees you by filing the necessary papers by the deadline prescribed by New York State law.
-We will also make sure that you receive all the credits and other distributions that you are entitled do that you do not always receive unless you specifically request same.
+- The spousal right of election—We’ll make certain that, as a spouse, you receive as much of an estate as the law guarantees you by filing the necessary papers and meeting the deadline prescribed by New York State law.
+We will also make sure that you receive all the credits and other distributions that you are entitled to, which you do not always receive unless specifically requested.

-- Lost Wills—Attorney Lawston can help you have a lost will admitted to probate, so that your loved one’s wishes are honored.
+- Lost Wills—Attorney Lawston can help you admit a lost will to probate, so that your loved one’s wishes are honored.

-- Fraudulent transfers—we’ll help you recover property wrongfully taken or distributed contrary to the provisions of the Will or contrary to New York State intestacy law through an administration process or trust matter.
+- Fraudulent transfers—We’ll help you recover wrongfully taken property or that was distributed contrary to the provisions of the will or contrary to New York State intestacy law.
+We can do this through an administration process or as a trust matter.

-- The maximization and protection of inheritance rights—We aggressively fight to help you get all that you are entitled to as the beneficiary of an estate
+- The maximization and protection of inheritance rights—We aggressively fight to help you get all that you are entitled to receive as the beneficiary of an estate.

 - Construction proceedings – Often, the terms of the will are not clear and can be interpreted differently to mean different things.
 If that is the case, it may be necessary to have a hearing, or you may need to depose the person who drafted the will to determine the intentions of the deceased, and to clarify what was truly meant by the terms of the document.